 Over the last decade, most companies have realized the need to become customer-centric.
-And yet, very few actually are.
+Yet, very few actually are.
 Customer centricity isn’t just about digital tools to improve customer service.
-It’s a strategy and a culture: a way to differentiate and a way to make better decisions faster.
+It’s a strategy and a culture: a way to differentiate and make better decisions faster.

 Whether you are hoping to change direction, ramp up an existing initiative or looking for a new path forward, a great strategy session has the ability to harness the power of your people and move your organization to the next level.
 Success comes when teams focus on the right questions, engage people to come up with great solutions and test their ideas through experimentation.
 Great strategy is never the product of a single moment in time, but the hundreds of decisions that follow.
 Set up your sessions to enable better decision-making and move your business forward.